School of Communication

 Minor Programs

-The School of Communication offers six minor programs: dance, film and media studies, human communication sciences, performance studies, sound design, and theatre.
-Students may not earn both a major and a minor in the same area, except that radio/television/film majors may earn a minor in sound design.
+The School of Communication offers seven minor programs: dance, film and media studies, game design + media arts + animation, human communication sciences, performance studies, sound design, and theatre.
+Students may not earn both a major and a minor in the same area, except that radio/television/film majors may earn a minor in game design + media arts + animation or in sound design.
 Students wishing to pursue a minor should contact the Office of Undergraduate Programs and Advising to be assigned a minor adviser.
 No course for the minor may be taken utilizing the P/N option, and all classes must be completed at a grade of C– or higher in order to be counted toward the minor.
 School of Communication minors are open to all Northwestern undergraduate students.
 Please see the appropriate departmental sections for descriptions of the minors in performance studies and theatre.
 The Department of Communication Sciences and Disorders administers the minor in human communication sciences.
-The Department of Radio/Television/Film administers the minor programs in film and media studies and in sound design.
+The Department of Radio/Television/Film administers the minor programs in film and media studies, game design + media arts + animation, and sound design.
 The Department of Theatre administers the minor in dance.

 Dual Bachelor’s Degree Programs